- Sleeps: 10 (+1)

 The Miller's House:

-Family Room/Dining Room – large and comfortable, with an impressive working fireplace, sofa and armchairs, satellite TV, Broadband/WiFi internet access and a dining table which seats 12.
+Family Sitting Room – adjoining the kitchen (open plan separated by an island) large and comfortable, with an impressive working fireplace, sofa and armchairs, satellite TV, Broadband/WiFi internet access.
 There are "sonos" (a great music system) in this room with large speakers which cover the terraces.
 There's also a chargeable speaker on wheels which can be moved to the river bank or to anywhere else in the grounds.

 Utility Room - with washing machine and dryer, fridge/freezer, ice maker and ironing equipment.